luvinhphuc/COMP1841/README.md

 Node.js and npm are **not required to run the submitted project** because the compiled Tailwind CSS file is already included.

+// Remember to put it in xampp/htdocs folder

 ## 2. Install PHP dependencies